Xwilarg/TaikyokuShogi/README.md

 # TaikyokuShogi
-Implement of Taikyoku Shogi, playable online
+Implement of Taikyoku Shogi, a shogi game played on a 36x36 board